 If you are the LEAD VISITOR for the visit, please make the following arrangements by April 15th

-- Contact the Second Visitor to determine possible dates for the visit that are convenient for both of you (in addition to the camp).
+- Contact the Associate Visitor to determine possible dates for the visit that are convenient for both of you (in addition to the camp).

 - Contact the Camp Director and arrange a Camp Self-Assessment and mutually convenient date for the visit.
 Please email Nancy Burger the dates for your CSA and on site visit date (for the Michigan Visit Calendar) once dates are arranged.